 * Graduates of the Pharmacy Technician program are not entitled to use the designation “Pharmacy Technician” until they are registered with OCP or other provincial regulatory authorities.

-The Pharmacy Technician Program of Westervelt College has been awarded Accreditation Status by the Canadian Council for Accreditation of Pharmacy Programs for a five-year term January 1, 2019, to December 31, 2023.
+The Pharmacy Technician Program of Westervelt College has been awarded Conditional Accreditation Status by the Canadian Council for Accreditation of Pharmacy Programs until December 2020.